 If your device is connected to the internet, then you simply use your new password when you log in.
 If your device is offline, you must continue to use your old password until you are connected to the internet.

 How does multifactor authentication (MFA) work with OneLogin Desktop?

-If you are logging in from a trusted device, the certificate functions as the authentication factor, and neither passwords nor MFA (like OneLogin OTP, Duo Security, RSA) are required to access the OneLogin portal or OneLogin-authenticated apps.
+If you are logging in from a trusted device, the certificate functions as the authentication factor, and neither passwords nor MFA (like OneLogin Protect, Duo Security, RSA) are required to access the OneLogin portal or OneLogin-authenticated apps.